futoin/specs/draft/ftn5_iface_http_integration.md

 In case if the same request parameter tree node is used in different contexts (as leaf, as object or as array).
 Executor must rise InvalidRequest.

+## 3.5.
+File upload

+By fundamental principles of FutoIn, there should be a special File Upload service implemented once (for both long storage and temporary files).
+In general, no other service should accept file uploads.
+Instead, special file operation API should exist.

+File uploads have a serious risk of security exploits and denial of service.
+It should not be implemented in any arbitrary service.

+Client code should first request file upload token and only then start upload identifying each related request with this token, besides general security framework.

+### 3.5.1 Raw HTML form file upload

+HTTP multipart/form-data upload must not be handled by Executor.
+Instead, FileUpload service should handle one.
+Still, it is not recommended to upload more than one file at a time to save bandwidth or error situations.

+### 3.5.2.
+Advanced file upload

+To minimize effect of temporary upload errors, FileUpload service should support incremental file upload using combination of Use Case #2 and #3.

+* Maximal chunk size should not be limited by Service side
+* Chunk size must be dynamically adjusted by client to be uploaded within 3 seconds based on results of previously uploaded chunk(s).

+Modern web browser JavaScript should support file reading API.
+Client side should limit buffer size to a reasonable size until direct streaming from file is not supported by XHR.